 For us in the tropics, the lack of a chiller wasn’t much of a problem.
-Smoking, drying, salting, and fermentation, or a combination of these methods was applied.
+Smoking, drying, salting, fermentation, or a combination of these methods were applied.

 But for our siblings in the north, it used to be hard to keep food from spoiling in the summertime.
 There was a person called “the iceman”.
 He would go to their house and sell them a big block of ice.
 They’d keep it in something called an “icebox” to preserve the kinds of food that spoiled quickly.
 But that was a drag because the ice kept melting.
 It would drip all over the floor.